How much does scaffolding cost

 What are the advantages of scaffolding

-Scaffolding is essential for most construction work, especially if the builders need to reach inaccessible heights.
-Some of the benefits for scaffolding are highlighted below.
+Scaffolding is essential for construction work.
+Builders need scaffolding to reach inaccessible heights.

 - With scaffolding both the people using them and those nearby are protected because of the secure and stable working platform.
 To minimise the risk of falling, the workers can always use harnesses, guardrails and even handrails.